The Capacity of Associated Subsequence Retrieval: Introduction

 \section{Introduction}

-DNA sequencing is a modern technology that allows the researchers to access the genomic information of a vast number of individuals.
-The genome is a high dimensional mathematical object which encodes most of the biological functions of an individual.
-Finding the relations between the elements of the genome and the individuals' characteristics is a challenge which requires huge amount of data.
-Fortunately, DNA sequencing technologies are growing so rapidly that the cost of generating massive genomic datasets is affordable for many research institutes.

-In the upstream analysis of DNA sequencing datasets, the target is to recover an individual's genome from a set of reads produced by a sequencer.
-The information theoretic aspects of this problem are addressed in \cite{motahari1 }, where the fundamental limits of reconstructing the genome are characterized.
-For further studying the problem, please see in \cite {motahari2, motahari3, tse1}.

-In the downstream analysis, after reconstructing the genome, the main challenge is to learn the connections between the genomes and the real world observable characteristics or phenotypes.
-This problem is known as Genome-Wide Association Studies (GWAS), where given the genomes sequences of a population of individuals and their observed phenotypes, the objective is to learn the sites in the genome that cause or relate to the observed characteristics.
-In other word, in a genome of length $G$, only a subsequence of length $L$ called causal subsequence is correlated with the observed phenotype.
+{ In a genome-wide association study (GWAS), the ultimate goal is to find common variants within a population which are associated with a complex disease or a given phenotype. }This task can be fulfilled by sampling individuals from the population and characterizing their variants and disease status at the same time.
+Due to the high-dimensionality of genomes and complexity of the association, large number of samples are required to retrieve the associated variants reliably.
+Fortunately, advances in DNA sequencing and microarray technologies have dramatically decreased the cost of information gathering and made such studies a routine procedure in many centers across the globe.

+{ The first step in a GWAS experiment is to sequence or genotype a set of samples from the genomes population. }There exist many tools to reconstruct the genome or identify variants based on raw data, c.f., \cite{alg1,alg2,alg3,alg4,alg5,alg6}.
+The next step is to infer biological connections between genomic loci and observable characteristics or phenotypes.
+The objective is to find a subsequence of length $L$, called \emph{associated subsequence}, of a genome of length $G$, which correlates with the observed phenotype.
+In this direction, a fundamental question is how many individuals are required to be sampled to retrieve the associated subsequence reliably.

-Being a fundamental problem in biology and medicine, GWAS has been studied extensively and novel biological results have been discovered (see for instance \cite{gwas1, gwas2, gwas4,gwas5,gwas6,gwas9,gwas8}).
-We note that an important application of GWAS is when the observed phenotype is related to a disease.
-For instance, there is a number of papers studying the causal factors of diabetes (type I \cite{gwas4} and type II \cite{gwas5}) as well as various types of cancers \cite{gwas6}, for example the breast cancer \cite{gwas9} and the prostate cancer \cite{gwas8}.
+GWAS has been studied extensively and novel biological results have been discovered (see e.g., \cite{gwas1, gwas4,gwas5,gwas6,gwas9,gwas8,gwas10,gwas11,gwas12,gwas13, gwas14}).
+An important application of GWAS is when the observed phenotype is related to a disease.
+There are a number of works studying the associated subsequences of diabetes (type I \cite{gwas4} and type II \cite{gwas5}) and various types of cancers \cite{gwas6}, e.g., the breast cancer \cite{gwas9} and the prostate cancer \cite{gwas8}.

-Many algorithms have been proposed to solve the GWAS problem (see for instance \cite{motahari4}).
-Despite all of these progresses, addressing the problem from an abstract level where reliability in inference is the main objective is missing.
-We aim at filling this gap by providing the first fundamental limits on this problem.
-In particular, we study the GWAS problem from an information theoretic perspective.